-Following my MSc, I was appointed a full-time pre-doctoral research fellowship as the 2018/19 Ann McPherson Fellow at The Medical Sociology & Health Experiences Research Group (HERG), University of Oxford.
+Following my MSc, I was appointed a full-time pre-doctoral research fellowship as the 2018/19 Ann McPherson Fellow at The Medical Sociology & Health Experiences Research Group (MS&HERG), University of Oxford.
 Here, I assisted senior researchers with qualitative research into experiences of health, illness, and well-being, contributing to work which places personal narratives at the heart of informing policy and improving health services.
-During this role, I was involved in research on digital health and also carried out qualitative secondary analysis of interviews from the HERG data archive, exploring young people’s experiences of depression.
+During this role, I was involved in research on digital health and also carried out qualitative secondary analysis of interviews from the MS&HERG Data Archive, exploring young people’s experiences of depression.

 In 2019, I was then awarded a Leeds Doctoral Scholarship which gave me the opportunity to begin my PhD here in the School of Sociology and Social Policy.
 My research aligns with The Centre for Research on Families, Life Course and Generations (FLaG), and I have co-organised a number of academic workshops, events, and writing groups.